 Gateways to the First World War is a centre for public engagement with the First World War centenary funded by the Arts and Humanities Research Council (AHRC).
 The aim of the Gateways team is to encourage and support public interest in the centenary of the First World War through a range of events and activities such as open days and study days, advice on access to materials and expertise, and signposting for other resources and forms of support.
-The Centre is managed by the University of Kent in partnership with the Universities of Brighton, Greenwich, Portsmouth, Leeds and Queen Mary, London.
+The Centre is managed by the University of Kent in partnership with the Universities of Essex, Portsmouth and Leeds.
 It also has close links with organisations such as the Imperial War Museum, National Maritime Museum and the War Memorials Trust.

 Children laying flowers in Shorncliffe Military Ceremony in Kent on the first Canada Day

-The Centre is led by Professor Mark Connelly at the University of Kent with support from Dr Brad Beaven (Portsmouth), Dr Helen Brooks (Kent), Professor Alison Fell (Leeds), Dr Emma Hanna (Greenwich), Dr Lucy Noakes (Brighton) and Dr Dan Todman (Queen Mary, London) along with a host of other organisations.
+The Centre is led by Professor Mark Connelly at the University of Kent with support from Dr Brad Beaven (Portsmouth), Dr Helen Brooks (Kent), Professor Alison Fell (Leeds), Dr Emma Hanna (Kent) and Professor Lucy Noakes (Essex) along with a host of other organisations.
 The Gateways team are all specialists in the field of First World War studies and details of their backgrounds can be found here.

 Gateways can help you explore the following areas: